Blue River Silverthorne

 Fishing Report

 The "tailwater" section of Blue River through Silverthorne fishes fairly consistently year round.
+The fish here are technical and sometimes pickier than you would expect.
 Water temps normally stay within the lower forties (fahrenheit), which doesn’t produce a large variety of hatches.
 For the most part, small midge larva, and Mysis Shrimp (small clear/white shrimp inhabiting Dillon Reservoir), are staples of the trouts diet.
 Things start to get more interesting if Dillon Reservoir reaches capacity and “spills” through the top release of the dam, instead of the bottom.
 This causes a larger variety of aquatic insects that live in the Blue River to become active, and therefore more available to trout.

 The best technique is usually nymphing under a small, inconspicuous indicator.
 Adjust your weight and indicator depth depending on the depth of the piece of water you are working, and to the depth at which the fish are holding.
 Seeing rising fish is a possibility, as is seeing some action on streamers.